isuar/test-django-20250904/README.md

 ### 3. Install Dependencies

+Dependencies are curated in `requirements.in` and frozen into `requirements.txt` for reproducibility.
+Install using:

 ```bash
 pip install -r requirements.txt
 ```

-Dependencies are curated in `requirements.in` and frozen into `requirements.txt` for reproducibility.

 ### 4. Configure Environment Variables